 Zoe joined the team at Hunters last year, to lead our housekeeping and laundry team.
 Zoe is always a friendly face around the home and enjoys chatting to residents as she works.

 Ron spent his life travelling the world and has a wealth of experience to offer Hunters in his role as Resident Ambassador.
 Ron represents residents at monthly meetings and in the day-to-day running of the home, ensuring that they have a say in things, such as the menus and the types of activities on offer.

-Hairdresser Jennie McKenzie has worked at Hunters for the last four years, making sure residents at our home are pampered and look their best.
+Hairdresser Jennie McKenzie has worked at Hunters for the last five years, making sure residents at our home are pampered and look their best.